 Why are children placed in foster care?

-In response to allegations of severe neglect, physical abuse, emotional abuse, and/or sexual abuse, the State of Texas is given authority by the court system to remove children from their homes.
-Children may be placed with relatives or emergency placements while an investigation is ongoing.
-Others are placed with a foster family.
-Unfortunately due to a shortage of equipped foster families, older children may temporarily stay at CPS offices or are admitted to residential treatment centers or group homes in the area.
+Children are placed in foster care in response to allegations of severe neglect, physical/emotional abuse, and/or sexual abuse.
+Children may be placed with relatives (kinship) or emergency placements while an investigation is pending.
+Others are placed in foster homes.
+Unfortunately, due to a shortage of licensed foster homes, older children may temporarily stay at CPS offices or get admitted to residential treatment centers (RTCs) or group homes in the area.

 What is the legal process for children in foster care?